 Adjust Storage Capacity

-Administrators can make changes to the storage capacity settings and adjust their users' Enterprise Profile disks to scale automatically based on usage.
+Administrators can make changes to the storage capacity settings, adjust their Enterprise Profiles Autogrow Settings to increase Enterprise Profile volume sizes automatically based on usage, and manually increase the volume size of specific Enterprise Profile volumes.

 Initial Disk Size